Jake-Peyser-Git/Rocket-Accelerometer-Telemetry-Pipeline/README.md

 The output returns a plot of the raw and calibrated accelerometer data.
 That's it!
 This was an integrated sub-component of an engineering project at the Cooper Union, and so I also included the (supplementary) project report that went with it.
 See the appendix for the calibration algorithm documentation.

-Much thanks to Mike Giglia @ the Cooper Union for his software guidance.
+Much thanks to Mike Giglia @ the Cooper Union for his extremely helpful software guidance.
 Another major thanks to my colleague David Brokhin for his essential hardware implementation design.

 Example pre/post calibration (400g) accelerometer plots: